scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/head_object.rst

 Parameters
 ~~~~~~~~~~

-The HEAD Object operation does not use Request Parameters.
+The HEAD Object operation does not use request parameters.

 Headers
 ~~~~~~~